 There are several sets of instructions for making your own cymbals, so I figured why not.
 It was a good excuse to buy a soldering iron.

-I made my own mounting too, which I like a lot better than the original kit because the cymbals don't wobble when you hit the drum pads and vice-versa:
+I made my own mounting too, which I like a lot better than the original kit because the cymbals don't wobble when you hit the drum pads and vice-versa.
+The only components of the original drum kit left are the A/D drum controller board and the wireless interface.

 Materials

-You also need a drill, a soldering iron, and solder.
+You also need a drill, a file, a soldering iron, and solder.

 Construction

-Drill holes in the plates.
-I started with a small bit and worked my way up to the quarter inch bit to reduce the chances of cracking the plate.
-For one cymbal I drilled the hole straight through; the other I drilled at an angle so the cymbal would sit at an angle
+Drill holes in the plates and pans.
+I started with a small bit and worked my way up to the 5/16 inch bit to reduce the chances of cracking the plate.
+For one cymbal I drilled the hole straight through; the other two I drilled at an angle so the cymbal would sit at an angle

 Solder wires onto the piezo electrics.
 One wire goes in the center part and the other around the outside.
-Solder the jack on the other end.
-Make sure you use enough wire to reach the drum set from wherever you want to mount your cymbal- I used about one foot on each.
+Solder a plug on the other end.
+Make sure you use enough wire to reach the drum set from wherever you want to mount your cymbal.

 Calibration